Iceland Tours & Holidays

-Travellers are able to use their mobile in Iceland's main cities and towns, though remote and isolated areas may have inferior mobile reception.
+Travellers are able to use their mobile phones in Iceland's main cities and towns, though remote and isolated areas may have inferior cell reception.
 Click here to read more about using your phone.

 If you wish to stay connected for the majority of your trip, it may be wise to purchase a prepaid SIM card for the duration of your journey.
 This will likely be the cheapest way to use your phone in Iceland.

 For EU citizens, depending on who you have your mobile phone plan with, you may be able to use your current SIM in Iceland – your service provider will be able to provide more details.

 Global roaming can also be activated when travelling through Iceland; however, be sure to check with your service provider to find out about any fees you may incur when using this option, as sometimes this can be expensive.

 Modern, flushable toilets are the standard in Iceland.

 In terms of public toilets, Reykjavik and other major towns and cities have some, but along highways and at many tourist destinations – especially campgrounds and natural attractions – there is a lack of facilities.
 Expect to pay a small fee when visiting public toilets and, in busy months, expect queues in main tourist areas.